|University and Faculty:||The University of Sydney

 Applicants who are one unit (equivalent to one quarter of a semester of full-time study) short of meeting the prerequisites for one single-method curriculum area, or two units short of meeting the prerequisites for two curriculum areas (as either two single-method curriculum areas or one double-method curriculum area) may be given special permission to study the deficient units concurrently with another faculty or at another institution.

-Application Deadline: TBC.
-For the 2015 intake, round one applications closed on October 31, 2014.
-Round two applications closed on January 9, 2015.
-It is strongly recommended that students apply a minimum of three months prior to the program's start date.
+Application Deadline: January 3o each year; however, it is strongly recommended that candidates apply a minimum of three months prior to the program's start date.

 OzTREKK Admissions Officer: Shannon Tilston